 Museum in a Box puts museum collections and expert knowledge into your hands, wherever you are in the world.

-Our working design question is “How can we update the classic museum loan box for the internet age, and how might that improve understanding and engagement with museums?”
+Our working design question is “How can we update the classic museum loan box for the internet age, and how might that radically increase access and engagement with museums?”

-We’re prototyping towards an answer that’s a genuine, tactile mix of replica objects and contextual content direct from museum curators and educators.
+We’re working towards an answer that’s a genuine, tactile mix of replica objects and contextual content direct from museum curators and educators.

 Why are we doing this?